What Are Title Tags and Do They Matter?

 Title tags, as you could probably guess, define the title of the page.
 They are one of the most important on-page factors for SEO.
 Search engines rely heavily on title tags to interpret a page 's topic and determine what to expect from the page content.

 Title tags are also used by browsers for tab and bookmark descriptions and by social media sites when you share a link.
 They are combined with meta descriptions by search engines to create the search snippet displayed in search results, and by social media platforms to display when sharing links.

 How Do I Use Title Tags for SEO?

 When used correctly, the title tag should look like this:

-This page tried to stuff its title with several keywords to appear relevant to several different keywords related to buying iPhones.
-It ranks on the tenth page for "iPhone 5" on Google.
+- This page tried to stuff its title with several keywords to appear relevant to several different keywords related to buying watches.
+It ranks on the 21st page for "men 's luxury watches" on Google.